 Figure 4.
-Example of the Greek pattern.
+Example of distributed Greek patterns.

-Figure 4.
+Figure 5.
 Microsoft Word frame formatting window.
 It can be accessed by clicking on the frame content to make the frame border visible, clicking in the frame border to select it and finally right click the frame border to show up the pop-up menu and choosing the option "Format Frame".